-The works in this exhibition give a pictorial form to the immaterial, emphasizing the delicate nature of identity and the ego.
+The works in this exhibition gave a pictorial form to the immaterial, emphasizing the delicate nature of identity and the ego.

-The artists of the exhibition are: Martti Aiha, Jean-Charles Blais, Pierre Buraglio, Anthony Caro, Enzo Cucchi, Eeva-Riitta Eerola, Carolus Enckell, Berta
+The artists of the exhibition were: Martti Aiha, Jean-Charles Blais, Pierre Buraglio, Anthony Caro, Enzo Cucchi, Eeva-Riitta Eerola, Carolus Enckell, Berta

 Fischer, Mark Francis, Emma Helle, Minna Jatkola, Chantal Joffe, Kaarina